harry1989/abc/README.md

 How does it work?
 ------------------
-- ABC internally invokes the pupeteer in the headless mode.
+- AB-Client internally invokes the pupeteer in the headless mode.
 - Capture the metrics using the navigation API
 - Calculates the required metrics based on calculation.
 - Averages over several samples and prints the stat.